jtiosue/jtiosue.github.io/pages/nontechnical/recommended-subjects-and-textbooks-for-self-study.md

 {% include post-header.md %}

-(27 Feb 2021) When I started my undergraduate at MIT, I was pretty sure I wanted to major in physics, but I couldn't decide whether or not to double major in math.
+(Updated 30 Aug 2021) When I started my undergraduate at MIT, I was pretty sure I wanted to major in physics, but I couldn't decide whether or not to double major in math.
 I talked to upperclassmen, and they almost all said that double majoring is a bad idea because I would not have enough time to take all the cool classes in either of the majors.
 They said that I would only be able to scratch the surface of each subject, rather than going deep into one or the other.
 So I decided to just stick with a single major in physics.
 This is my biggest regret of all my decisions in undergrad.

 I took more classes than most every semester, and I did very well in all of them.
 I did all of the homeworks, and even most of the extra readings that professors would suggest.
 Yet, I came out of undergrad not knowing anything about group theory or representation theory.
 I'm finding out more and more that a *huge* portion of physics is just representations of interesting symmetry groups!
 One of the most beautiful things I've ever learned is that fundamental particles are irreducible representations of the Poincaré group.
 I learned nothing of topological spaces, for example, which are the basis for pretty much everything.
 I went through so many quantum courses never learning about the many ways functional analysis is different from linear algebra; we work in these infinite-dimensional vector spaces all the time, but the complications of this were never addressed (e.g. $\Tr[A, B] = 0$ by the cyclic invariance of the trace, but $\Tr \brackets{\hat x, \hat p} = i\hbar \dim \mathcal H$ for the Hilbert space $\mathcal H$).
 I never learned anything about measures or the Lebesgue measure.
 Now, in graduate school, the Haar measure is becoming of interest in my research, so of course I've had to work through learning measure theory as best as I can.